List of traditional Chinese medicines: Willow bark

 Plants of the genus Salix have been used since the time of Hippocrates (400 BC) when patients were advised to chew on the bark to reduce fever and inflammation.
 Willow bark has been used throughout the centuries in China and Europe to the present for the treatment of pain (particularly low back pain and osteoarthritis), headache, and inflammatory conditions such as bursitis and tendinitis.
 The bark of white willow contains salicin, which is a chemical similar to aspirin (acetylsalicylic acid).
 It is thought to be responsible for the pain-relieving and anti-inflammatory effects of the herb.
 In 1829, salicin was used to develop aspirin.
 White willow appears to be slower than aspirin to bring pain relief, but the analgesia may last longer.

 Inorganic chemicals and minerals

 Arsenic

 Arsenic sulfide (Xiong Huang) is a toxic mineral used in TCM to kill parasitic worms and treat sore throats, swellings, abscesses, itching, rashes, and malaria.

 Arsenic, while possibly essential for life in tiny amounts, is extremely toxic in the amounts used and arsenic poisoning may result from use of arsenic containing remedies.
 They are most commonly given as a pill or capsule, although are sometimes incorporated into a mixture with other substances.

 Lead

 Galena is used in TCM to treat ringworm, skin disorders and ulcers, and is thought to "detoxify" the body.
 It is crushed and taken orally or used on the skin.
 Lead tetroxide (Qian Dan) is used to treat anxiety, itching, and malaria.

-It is important to note that most lead compounds are extremely toxic.
+Most lead compounds are extremely toxic.